juju-solutions/jujuresources/README.rst

 This is intended as a stop-gap until Juju has core support for resources, as well as to prototype what features are needed.

+The full documentation is available online at: http://pythonhosted.org/jujuresources/

 Installing
 ----------